 (Winka Dubbeldam is known as an architect who utilizes state-of-the-art ecological principles in her designs.
 It seems Bogata citizens

 want sustainability, while clients in Manhattan limit her use of ecological directives.
 This mindset could be one of the many reasons the

-Asia, Africa, Central and South America and the Middle East.
+United States is falling behind many bright, creative minds in Asia, Africa, Central and South America and the Middle East.
 Americans

 have stopped planning for the future and only look to immediate gain.)